 It's hard to imagine a better wireless gaming keyboard than the Logitech G915 ($250).
 It's a sleek, attractive peripheral with satisfying mechanical switches, cool low-profile key caps, a full media bar, two kinds of wireless connectivity and generous battery life.
 Moreover, it's not a tenkeyless model, it doesn't require AA batteries and it doesn't require tedious keyboard shortcuts to record macros.

 Aside from a missing wrist rest (and really, a keyboard this thin and this expensive should come with one), there's very little to criticize in the G915.
-It's absolutely everything I wanted to see in a wireless gaming keyboard, no compromises required.
+It's absolutely everything I wanted to see in a wireless gaming keyboard, and one of the best mechanical keyboards you can buy.
 However, $250 is a lot of money, even for such a luxurious model, so weigh your options accordingly if you think you can live without a wireless setup.

 When Logitech first showed me the G915 via video chat, an engineer held up a dime next to the keyboard's chassis, in order to demonstrate that the coin was wider than the device.
 I was sure this was a trick of the webcam, but it wasn't.
 When I got the G915 in my hands, I held it up to my own pocket change and realized that it was, indeed, thinner.
 That's an impressive feat for a fully mechanical model.